-EL 28016 forms part of St George Mining's (ASX-SGQ) Pine Creek Property and Blue Thunder Gold Project.
-This includes EL 27732, EL 28016, EL 28232, EL 28463.
-All tenements are held in the name of Blue Thunder Resources Pty Ltd, a wholly owned subsidiary of St George Mining, other than for EL 27732, of which St George Mining is the Project Manager.
+EL 28232 forms part of St George Mining's (ASX-SGQ) Pine Creek Property and Blue Thunder Gold Project.
+The tenement adjoins the northern margin of EL 27732 covering the area of the Douglas Daly River and approaches.

+Tenements are held in the name of Blue Thunder Resources Pty Ltd, a wholly owned subsidiary of St George Mining, other than for EL 27732, of which St George Mining is the Project Manager.
 St George completed an option agreement to acquire 80% of EL 27732 on the 1st of March 2009, from current holders, James Stewart (50%) and Geotech International (50%).